anjani4jnn/YBI-Foundation/README.md

 # YBI-Foundation
-CLOUD COMPUTING AND BIG DATA INTERNSHIP
+## CLOUD COMPUTING AND BIG DATA INTERNSHIP
+To predict whether the customer will stay or leave the bank